GermanBrainRot/Project-Galileo/README.md

 Alright, so let's refine this.
 Let us begin by assuming we marginalized everyone who does not participate in this interaction out.
 Then, we are now left with the wave function only of the interaction participants.

 The idea how we apply the Born rule is as follows: first, we "plug in a 1" in a configuration that has been realized and set every other configuration to 0, then we integrate over the admissible configurations with their Born weight and normalize to 1.
-Then, we try to recover everything we marginalized out.

 Here is the problem: we have not quite marginalized out everything that we should.
+The "plug in a 1" part works for a single configuration, but not if it is paired with a ton of irrelevant configurations.
+If these were finitely many irrelevant configurations, we could maybe assign equal weight to every configuration that keeps the component we care about the same.
+But if the marginal configuration is paired with a non-compact configuration space, an "equal weight" for all copies becomes ill-defined!

-By defining interactions broadly as a situation between observers, we have discarded the important nuance that the observers may interact in different ways.
+The mistake here is defining interactions broadly as a situation between observers.
+With this move, we have discarded the important nuance that the observers may interact in different ways, not just with different outcomes.
 So, how do we find these "different ways"?

 Let us re-index our joint quantum state with observables $O_I$.
 In essence, we are looking for configurations $j\in I$ such that